awkay/om-tutorial/README.md

 The code you would write on the server is identical (though you will need some minor plumbing to do the actual network bits).

+I try to keep it running at https://awkay.github.io/om-tutorial/, though it is really meant to be cloned locally, as the exercises have you edit the code.

 ## What's inside?

 The organization is in flux.
 The top-level `src` directory contains: